-- Identifying and analysing trends and priority areas for Science Europe work. - Coordinating and supporting Member Organisation sharing of best practices; developing common messages. - Acting as the spokesperson to EU Institutions (European Commission, European Parliament, European Council); planning advocacy strategies. - Drafting reports and policy positions as needed, in consultation with other relevant Working Groups. - Liaising with other relevant ERA and global stakeholder organisations, such as the Global Research Council. - Drafting meeting agendas, background documents, and minutes of meetings.
+- Identifying and analysing trends and priority areas for Science Europe work. - Co-ordinating and supporting Member Organisation sharing of best practices; developing common messages. - Acting as the spokesperson to EU Institutions (European Commission, European Parliament, European Council); planning advocacy strategies. - Drafting reports and policy positions as needed, in consultation with other relevant Working Groups. - Liaising with other relevant ERA and global stakeholder organisations, such as the Global Research Council. - Drafting meeting agendas, background documents, and minutes of meetings.

-Coordination is needed across all areas in Science Europe.
+Co-ordination is needed across all areas in Science Europe.
 The Science Europe Office will identify and encourage links between all Working Groups.
 It will facilitate the necessary communication and coordination between committees.
 Regular exchanges between Science Europe Working Groups and Task Forces will be scheduled where relevant.
 Working Groups are to be initially established for the first half of the duration of the Science Europe Strategy Plan (2021-2023), with a possibility of renewal.
-The following Working Groups are to be established alongside the initiation of the Science Europe Strategy Plan: Open Science; Research Culture; Horizon Europe; The Green and Digital Transition; The High Level Policy Network and; Communication.
+The following Working Groups are to be established for the implementation of the Science Europe Strategy Plan: Open Science; Research Culture; Horizon Europe; Greening Research; the High Level Policy Network, Communication, and Artificial Intelligence.